The Meaning of Mariah Carey: Summary

-Carey's first album on her new label would be the soundtrack to Glitter.
-However, Mottola continued to exert control over her career by interfering with both the film and album.
+Carey's first album on her new label would be the soundtrack to the film Glitter (2001).
+Mottola continued to exert control over her career by interfering with both the film and album.
 To spite her after leaving him, the script became reductive and two of the soundtrack's songs were used to create similar-sounding ones for Jennifer Lopez.
-Combined with her demanding schedule, Mottola's meddling, and a tabloid frenzy over her appearance on MTV's Total Request Live where she passed out popsicles to fans and taking her clothes off to reveal scantily clad clothing in the process, Carey was crippled with anxiety, fear, and exhaustion.
-Having almost no sleep in nearly a week, Morgan directed Carey to rest at their mother's house, only to be woken up by Patricia telling her to go back to work.
+Combined with her demanding schedule, Mottola's meddling, and a tabloid frenzy over her appearance on MTV's Total Request Live, Carey was crippled with anxiety, fear, and exhaustion.
+Having almost no sleep in nearly a week, Morgan directed her to rest at their mother's house.
+Patricia woke Carey up and told her to go back to work.
 Carey verbally lashed out at Patricia, who called the police on her.
 Morgan convinced Carey to enter two facilities, both of which were unsuited to her needs.
 She was released from the second after the September 11 attacks and went on to promote Glitter.
-Carey entered therapy following these experiences and was diagnosed with somatization.
-She realized her family "watched and waited for [her] to fall, like scavengers, so that they might gain control over [her] fortune", and was advised to no longer have contact with her siblings.
+Carey entered therapy and was diagnosed with somatization.
+She was advised to no longer have contact with her siblings.

-After departing Virgin for Universal Records, Carey recorded Charmbracelet, "a place of shelter, healing, and growth that made it possible for [her] to bloom again".
-Prior to its release, she made peace with Alfred before he died and realized he was proud of her.
-She also reconnected with God by being rebaptized and beginning a three-year study of the Bible.
-Carey appreciated the commercial success of The Emancipation of Mimi and critical response to her role in Precious for their ability to make both the public and herself move on from Glitter.
-After starting a relationship with Nick Cannon, they quickly married to have children.
-She gave birth to twins following a miscarriage and considers them living proof a "cycle of brokenness" can end.
-The couple later divorced because "making the necessary adjustments to being working parents in entertainment took its toll".
-Carey concludes by expressing her delight in "All I Want for Christmas Is You" reaching number one on the Billboard Hot 100 for the first time in 2019 and how fulfilled she now feels as a person.
+Carey departed Virgin for Universal Records and recorded Charmbracelet (2002).
+She reconnected with God by being rebaptized and beginning a three-year study of the Bible.
+Carey appreciated the commercial success of The Emancipation of Mimi (2005) and the critical response to her role in Precious (2009) for their ability to make both the public and herself move on from Glitter.
+After starting a relationship with entertainer Nick Cannon, they quickly married to have children, though they would later divorce.
+Carey was delighted that "All I Want for Christmas Is You" reached number one on the US Billboard Hot 100 music chart for the first time in 2019 and expresses how fulfilled she now feels as a person.